FSRA Licensed Advisor · Mon–Sat · 9 AM–9 PM EST

 9. Keep the policy and assistance line handy

 Save the policy number and the 24/7 emergency assistance line in the traveller’s phone.
 Calling it first in an emergency can enable direct billing.
+Reaching the assistance team before treatment lets them steer you to an appropriate facility and, where it’s available, arrange direct billing so you’re not fronting thousands of dollars.
+Paying up front and claiming later is allowed on most plans, but it’s slower and carries more risk.

 10. Let a licensed advisor do the comparison